uchm4n/api-client/README.md

 # JSONPlaceholder API Wrapper

 This is a [JSONPlaceholder](https://jsonplaceholder.typicode.com) client library.
 It is designed to be easily integrated into any project.
+You can change it to any Api and add according methods in to it.

 ## Installation